LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-By comparing (\ref{equation:xx4}) and (\ref{equation:xx5}), it can be concluded that the client $i$ participates in our leader-based SD scheme if the amount of SD fee that the leader receives is less than $\overline{c}_i$, i.e., $p^* < \overline{c}_i$.
-Assume that every node $i$ in the interval $[c_i,\overline{c}_i]$ bids a SD fee proportional to its SDPC (i.e., $p^* <\overline{c}_i$ and the higher the SDPC, the higher the SD fee).
-If the node with the lowest SD fee is selected as the leader, this node (e.g., node $i$) not only has the lowest SDPC, but also has the lowest SDC (i.e., $\overline{c}_i<\overline{c}_j j\neq i$).
-This is due to the fact that both SDPC and SDC depend on the resource status of a node and have a strictly decreasing relation with it, i.e., if nodes are arranged based on their SDPCs and SDCs, all nodes have the same ranking position in both arrangements.
-Therefore, we can conclude that:
+Assume that every node $i$ bids an RD fee ($b_i$) in the interval $[c_i,\overline{c}_i]$ and proportional to its RDPC (i.e., $b_i <\overline{c}_i$ and the higher the RDPC, the higher the RD fee).
+If node $i$ with the lowest RD fee is selected as the leader, this node not only has the lowest RDPC, but also has the lowest RDC (i.e., $\overline{c}_i<\overline{c}_j j\neq i$).
+This is due to the fact that both RDPC and RDC depend on the resource status of a node and have a strictly decreasing relation with the resources status, i.e., if nodes are arranged based on their RDPCs and RDCs, all nodes have the same ranking position in both arrangements.
+If node $k$ has the lowest RD fee, i.e., $p^* = \min_{\forall j} b_j = b_k$, this node has the lowest RDPC and RDC, i.e., $\overline{c}_k <\overline{c}_i \forall i\neq k$.
+Therefore,

-As the resource level of nodes decreases over time, their SDPC and SDC values will increase.
-Since the amount of payment offered by the node $i$ in the leader selection process is on the basis of the current value of $c_i$, after a while, the amount of payment may not be enough to compensate its SDPC.
-In order to address this issue, each node assumes leadership role for one time-slot, and the length of this time-slot as well as the number of SDs the leader presents are selected such that the amount of payment the leader receives be lucrative enough until the end of current time-slot.